JulienSiems/juliensiems.github.io/index.md

 - **Interpretability:** Generalized Additive Models

 ## News
 - **[Jul.
-2024]** I co-organized the [1st workshop on In-Context Learning (ICL) at ICML 2024](https://iclworkshop.github.io) alongside Frank Hutter, Erin Grant, Beyza Ermiş, Jelena Bratulić and Noah Hollmann.
+2024]** I co-organized the [1st Workshop on In-Context Learning (ICL) at ICML 2024](https://iclworkshop.github.io) alongside Frank Hutter, Erin Grant, Beyza Ermiş, Jelena Bratulić and Noah Hollmann.
 - **[Jul.
 2024]** I co-organized the ELLIS networking event for the new ELLIS Institute Tübingen at ICML 2024 with Jörg Franke.
 - **[Mar.
 2024]** Our paper "Is Mamba Capable of In-Context Learning?" is accepted at the ICLR 2024 Workshop on Mathematical and Empirical Understanding of Foundation Models (ME-FoMo) and at the AutoML Conference.
 - **[Sep.
 2023]** Our paper on concurvity (non-linear equivalent of multicollinearity) regularization was accepted at NeurIPS 2023.